buepro/typo3-grevman/Documentation/Administration/Index.rst

 TS constants
 ------------

-*  `storagePid`: List first the `uid` from the folder where the grevman records are stored.
+Define the plugin related TS constants with the constant editor.